chidennis/Data2bbots/README.md

 # On your Ec2 instance Security group, Open port 8080

+On your Ec2 instance: security credentials----> configure access key and secret key to authenticate user to provision in server

 Connect to Jenkins server on your web browser using publicip:8080

 On Jenkins Dashboard, Go to manage plugins; search for Terraform --- select icon ---- click on install without restart